What is a Broken Back

-- Numbness, deceased reflexes and weakness may be present as the nerve may also be injured at the fracture area.
+- Numbness decreased reflexes, and weakness may be present as the nerve may also be injured at the fracture area.

 What are the types?

 - Common with osteoporosis and bone cancer

 - This occurs with a sudden force with the increased pressure that overstresses the bone.

 - It usually occurs in front of vertebrae that collapses under pressure and takes on a wedge’s shape.

-- Caused by severe trauma such as car accident
+- Caused by severe trauma such as a car accident

 - Vertebrae fractures in multiple places.

-- Can lead to spinal cord injury secondary to bone fragments.
+- It can lead to spinal cord injury secondary to bone fragments.

 - Usually, the result of a car accident.

 - Sudden, high-intensity forward movement with an increased stress-causing fracture.

 - A combination of fracture and the bones of the spine move significantly.

 - It makes the spine very unstable.